Scarabaeus1031/NEXAH/ARCHITECTURE/CORE/field_reconstruction/README.md

 # ⚡ NEXAH — Field Reconstruction Module

-This module explores how dynamical systems can be reconstructed as fields from trajectory data.
+> From trajectory data → to structure → to field geometry

 ---

+## 🧠 Overview

+This module investigates how dynamical systems can be reconstructed as **continuous fields** from discrete trajectory data.

+Rather than treating system behavior as isolated paths, we interpret it as motion within an underlying **geometric field structure**.

+---

-## Core Idea
+## 🔬 Core Idea

 A system is not just a trajectory.